DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2022-07-04-tokenizacaobandeira.md

 sort_order: 5
 tags:
   - 1. API E-commerce
-  - 2. Checkout and Link de Pagamento
+  - 3. Checkout and Link de Pagamento
 ---

 # Network tokenization – Visa Mandate

 **What is the Visa mandate about tokenization?**

-As of February, 2024, Visa will charge an additional fee of 0.05% over the online transaction amount when the transaction is sent with the card data printed in the front of teh card (PAN).
+As of February, 2024, Visa will charge an additional fee of 0.05% over the online transaction amount when the transaction is sent with sensitive card data (PAN).
 The goal is to improve online security through the adoption of the network token.

 The network token is digital identifier string unique for a card and a merchant that stores and replaces sensitive card data along the transaction flow.